 The following options are available:

-Safari Sack Lunches include one of the above main courses, fruit cup, baked goldfish crackers and a 6 ounce juice drink pouch.
+Safari Sack Lunches include one of the above main courses, fruit cup, baked goldfish crackers or animal crackers and a 6 ounce juice drink pouch.
 Minimum total of 15 meals with a minimum per choice of 5.
 Whole fruit can be substituted for fruit cup upon request.